kbelisar/datalark/README.md

 ## rangle_calc()

 Participants, eager to be both detailed and precise in their resonses, will often give a range of values as an approximation, and can be cumbersome to clean!
 This function carefully transforms ranges into the average between the two values given, whilst also preserving all non-range responses (including alpha-numeric responses).
-This is especially important given that there may be additional text-based responses given that either can be handled using the other functions in this package, or in the case of complicated responses, can be retained and handled manually.
+This is especially important given that there may be additional text-based responses that either can be handled using the other functions in this package, or in the case of complicated responses, can be retained and handled manually.

 ## zero_measures()